-Most directly connected with the importance of scientific discoveries, visible at the social level—in priorities disputes, and the general reward system (prestige, prizes, and eponymy in particular)—are two norms of that “ethos of science”, the institutionalised “complex of values and norms which is held to be binding on the man of science” (Merton, 1973, pp.268).
+The point generalises to the importance attached to scientific discoveries, visible at the social level: in priorities disputes, and the general reward system for discoveries (prestige, prizes, and eponymy in particular).
+These practices implement the ``normative structure of science" (Merton, 1942; see also Ziman, 2002), the ``complex of values and norms which is held to be binding on the man of science" (Merton, 1973, pp.268).
 One norm is originality, or the novelty of insights.
 A premium on a scientific result’s originality incentivises researchers to strive for innovation.
-In order to advance science, however, novel ideas in science must necessarily be accompanied by “communism” or "communalism": they must be made publicly available.
-Results can only unfold their potential for scientific progress if disseminated in the scientific community (last not least, for further critical scrutiny).
-Both norms, originality and communism, thus explain the credit/recognition system in a science-\emph{internal} manner: those practices reflect the norms inherent to science; through their institutionalised implementation, they promote scientific progress.
+In order to advance science, however, novel ideas in science must be accompanied by ``communalism": they must be made publicly available.
+Results can only unfold their potential for scientific progress if shared in the scientific community (not least for further critical scrutiny).
+Both norms, originality and communalism, thus explain the credit/recognition system for discoveries in a science-\emph{internal} manner: those practices reflect the norms inherent to science; through their institutionalised implementation, they promote scientific progress.
 The change-driver model hence is not only tied to the social practices surrounding scientific discoveries.
-It also anchors them and their rationality in science itself (see Merton, 1957 for a detailed analysis along those lines): \emph{given} the institutional values and norms of science, scientific discoveries are indeed worthy of applause.
+It also anchors them and their rationality in science itself and its ethos (see Merton, 1957 for a detailed analysis along those lines): \emph{given} the institutional values and norms of science, scientific discoveries are indeed worthy of applause.

-Our account also facilitates the integration of discoveries into \textbf{science education}.
-Kuhn (1962, ch.
-11) points out that science textbooks often present a simplistic and linear-cumulative history of scientific progress.
-In that Whiggish narrative, individuals make discoveries at specific times contributing to the steady, inexorable march of science towards its present-day climax.
-Such textbook mythology fails to capture the complexity of the history of science.
-Yet, despite the misleading nature of ``great men of science”-histories, even Kuhn notes that identifying “heroes” is often expedient in science education (ibid.
-139).

-The change-driver model steers a middle course between the two extremes.
-On the one hand, although an element of presentism lingers in identifying who discovered the various features of \emph{present} science, this needn’t be the tidied-up “textbook science” Kuhn warns against.
-First, while we are happy to label individuals as discoverers, our account is also inherently communal.
-To be a change-maker is to change something about one’s community; it’s not an epiphany of, nor for, lonely geniuses (see also Michel, 2022, sect.2.5.2).
-Further, since it’s the historian of science who has to identify the change-makers of scientific progress, the model has the flexibility to be as complex, rooted in historical context, and messy as required to convey the true significance of each discovery.